cybrxkhan/RICE-for-CK3/README.md

 - Макс for Erzya and Moksha names and info
 - Msl229 for Eastern Europe research and code
 - Naatturi for content from the Ukonusko Overhaul mod
-- Nezaros for reformed religion template
+- Nezaros for religion and bookmark art
 - Nix for Evenki names
 - PinkPanzer for some decision art
 - Rajas of Asia for Asian stuff and collab